GuideNepalSavingBudgetingSalary

 रू 25,000

 रू 2,500/month feels small.
-It is रू 30,000 in a year — a one-month emergency cushion in a brokerage-free regular account.
+Over a year that's रू 30,000, a one-month emergency cushion in a brokerage-free regular account.
 From there, every salary bump makes the numbers easier.
-The discipline is the point.
-The amount catches up.
+Discipline is what matters at this level.
+The amount catches up later.

 रू 50,000

-The harder question at this level isn't how much but where.
+At this level the harder question isn't how much but where.
 The first three months of savings should pile into a regular account until you have a three-month buffer.
-After that, split the monthly outflow: half to a Dashain–Tihar sinking fund (a separate account, so you don't see it as spendable), half to something longer-term — CIT if you're salaried, FD or a small mutual fund SIP if you have a specific goal.
+After that, split the monthly outflow: half to a Dashain–Tihar sinking fund (kept in a separate account so you don't see it as spendable), half to something longer-term.
+CIT if you're salaried, FD or a small mutual fund SIP if you have a specific goal in mind.

 रू 80,000 and above

-Mathematically, at this level you can save 25–30% without lifestyle hardship.
+Mathematically, at this level a 25–30% savings rate causes no lifestyle hardship.
 The right question becomes what for.

-A रू 30 lakh down-payment in five years means saving roughly रू 50,000/month into a vehicle that earns.
+A रू 30 lakh down-payment in five years means roughly रू 50,000/month into a vehicle that earns.
 A child's higher education in fifteen years means SIPs into equity.
 Generic "save more" advice falls apart here.
-Pick the goal first, then back into the monthly number from it.
+Pick the goal first, then back the monthly number out of it.

 Needs vs wants in a Nepali context

 The line between these two buckets is where 50/30/20 gets argued about most.
-A short, opinionated take:
+An opinionated take:

-A want is eating out (including delivery), streaming and paid apps, gadgets beyond what your job requires, recreational travel beyond the home-village visit, and discretionary clothing.
-Dashain and Tihar shopping is its own bucket — the festival sinking fund — not the wants bucket.
+A want covers eating out (including delivery), streaming and paid apps, gadgets beyond what your job requires, recreational travel beyond the home-village visit, and discretionary clothing.
+Dashain and Tihar shopping belongs in its own bucket, the festival sinking fund, not in wants.

-If you can argue an item belongs in either bucket, put it in wants.
-The discipline of being slightly stricter than honest is what makes the framework work.
+If an item could plausibly belong in either bucket, put it in wants.
+Being slightly stricter than honest is what makes the framework work.

 Where to actually put it

 Saving is one decision.
-Where the money sits is another, and most people in Nepal underestimate how much it matters.
+Where the money sits is another, and most people in Nepal underestimate how much that second decision matters.

 Three years ago I had emergency-fund money locked in a 1-year FD.
 The car needed brake work.
-I broke the FD, lost about रू 4,000 in interest, and learned a small lesson: the time horizon of the money has to match the vehicle.
+I broke the FD, lost about रू 4,000 in interest, and learned a small lesson the hard way: the time horizon of the money has to match the vehicle.

 A working hierarchy: